nuagenetworks/nuage-metroae/ROLLBACK.md

 # Rollback VSD and VSC after an upgrade

-Rollback playbooks allow you to rollback VSD or VSC to the previous version of VSP code at certain points during or after an upgrade.
-For a successful rollback, `preserve_vsd: True` flag must be set, and the VSC upgrade must create a back up copy of the current cpm.tim.
-These are the default settinggs.
-VSD/VSC health reports will be generated and placed in the reports folder on the currrnet directory where the playbooks are run.
+Rollback playbooks allow rollback of VSD or VSC to the previous version of VSP code at certain points during or after an upgrade.
+For a successful rollback, `preserve_vsd: True` flag must be set during upgrade, and the VSC upgrade must create a back up copy of the current cpm.tim.
+These are the default settings.
+VSD/VSC health reports will be generated and placed in the reports folder on the current directory where the playbooks are run.

+Inaddition a copy of the upgraded VSD disk image will be preserved for forensics later on.
+This is controlled by the variable `rollback: True` which is set to true by default.

 ## To rollback VSD deployed on KVM platform after a standalone VSD upgrade: